albertmend/Magic-Squares/README.md

 # Magic-Squares
-All solutions to n-by-n Magic Squares
+All solutions to n-by-n Magic Squares using backtracking.